Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Properties of Dwarf Galaxy Candidates in the NGC 2997 group

-We identify a magnitude gap of $\simeq$ 2 mag around M$_{V}$ = --15 mag in the LF of NGC~2997 group, with no DGCs found within the gap and steeper increase of slopes around it.
-In the SAGA survey of small galaxy groups \citep{2017Geha}, the majority of the groups show similar magnitude gaps in the range of 2.2--3.6 mag, which is consistent with the prediction by numerical simulations presented in the same work, while a small number of faint (i.e., M$_{K}$ $\simgt$ --23.75 mag for the host galaxy luminosity) groups have gaps greater than 5 mag. {\tjf Considering that NGC~2997 is a MW-analog system with M$_{K}$ $\simeq$ --24.02 mag (\S\ref{sec:intro}), similar to the systems studied in the SAGA survey, the 2.2 mag gap in the LF of NGC~2997 appears to be consistent with the SAGA survey results \citep[see also][]{2019Bennet}.
-We estimate the significance of the gap in the NGC~2997 LF to be only about 60~\% in our examination of 100000 cases of randomly sampled 55 dwarf galaxies from a Schechter function constructed by using LF parameters of the NGC~2997 group, while no confidence level of the LF gaps identified in the SAGA survey is available.
-If the presence of such luminosity gaps is indeed common in small group systems, it is suggestive that small galaxy groups, due to their low velocity dispersion, are more susceptible to merging process which is known to be the main mechanism responsible for the creation of magnitude gaps in LFs \citep[e.g.,][]{2004Miles,2016LEE}.
-More future samples showing the presence of similar luminosity gaps with a higher statistical significance are required to further validate this possibility.}
+{\tjf There exists no DGC in our sample that has M$_{V}$ around --15 mag (Table~\ref{tab:cat}), which we identify as a 2-mag gap-like feature near M$_{V}$ = --15 mag in the LF.} In the SAGA survey of small galaxy groups \citep{2017Geha}, the majority of the groups show similar magnitude gaps in the range of 2.2--3.6 mag, consistent with the prediction by numerical simulations presented in the same work, while a small number of faint (i.e., M$_{K}$ $\simgt$ --23.75 mag for the host galaxy luminosity) groups have gaps greater than 5 mag. {\tjf Considering that NGC~2997 is MW-analogous with M$_{K}$ $\simeq$ --24.02 mag (\S\ref{sec:intro}) similar to the systems studied in the SAGA survey, the 2.2 mag gap-like feature in the LF of NGC~2997 may indicate the presence of a similar gap among small MW-analog groups \citep[see also][]{2019Bennet}.
+In order to examine the statistical significance of the gap-like feature in NGC~2997, we perform a p-value test on 100,000 cases of randomly-sampled 55 dwarf galaxies from a Schechter function constructed by using the LF parameters of NGC~2997 group.
+As a result, we find that about 60~\% of the 100,000 cases have the presence of such a gap in their LFs, meaning the gap-like feature in the LF of NGC~2997 is more likely a result of random sampling with small statistical significance.}